logikbomb/gatekeeper/readme.txt

+Gatekeeper is a Chrome browser extension.
-Gatekeeper sends false information to websites that attempt to collect information to sell to third parties.
+Gatekeeper provides false information to websites that attempt to collect personal information.